Clinical Phase

 Under the supervision of clinical preceptors, students acquire the competencies needed for clinical PA practice.
 They are exposed to diverse patient populations across the life span in the disciplines of family medicine, internal medicine, pediatrics, surgery, obstetrics/gynecology, emergency medicine, long term care, and behavioral health.

 Beginning in the fifth semester, students participate in 10 supervised clinical practice experiences (SCPEs) over approximately 15 months.
 Two of the ten SCPEs (clinical rotations) are electives.
-Clinical rotation assignments are made by the program; students are not required to arrange for their own clinical placements.
+Clinical rotation assignments are made by the program; students are not required to provide or solicit their own clinical sites or preceptors.

 During each five- week SCPE (clinical rotation), physician assistant students obtain exposure to the scope of practice in medical or surgical disciplines.
 As an integral part of the inter-disiplinary health-care team, the PA student is assigned to and supervised by a clinical preceptor.
 The PA student obtains medical histories, performs physical examinations, develops working differential diagnoses/assessments, orders and interprets appropriate laboratory and other diagnostic tests, performs therapeutic procedures, arrives at a final diagnosis and develops a comprehensive treatment plan.